-• T.Phys-Manipulation - Physical Manipulation
+T.Phys-Manipulation - Physical Manipulation

-An attacker may physically modify the Flash Memory in order to:
+An attacker may physically modify the Memory Flash in order to:

-- Modify User Data stored in the TOE.

-- Modify TSF Data stored in the TOE.

-- Modify or deactivate the security services of the TOE (provided by TSF logic).

-- Modify the security mechanisms of the TOE (provided by TSF logic) to enable attacks disclosing or manipulating User Data, for example, the integrity protection mechanism.
+- Modify User Data stored in the TOE; - Modify TSF Data stored in the TOE; - Modify or deactivate the security services of the TOE (provided by TSF logic); - Modify the security mechanisms of the TOE (provided by TSF logic) to enable attacks disclosing or manipulating User Data, for example the integrity protection mechanism.

-- T.Phys-Probing Physical Probing
+T.Phys-Probing - Physical Probing

-An attacker may perform physical probing of the TOE in order to disclose User Data and TSF Data stored in the Flash Memory.
+An attacker may perform physical probing of the TOE in order to disclose User Data and TSF Data while stored in Memory Flash.

-• T.Malfunction - Malfunction due to Environmental Stress
+T.Malfunction - Malfunction due to Environmental Stress